Owner and Founder

 Amy took it upon herself to be a CrossFit Town Center ambassador, which made her the perfect fit as our Outreach Director.
 Don’t be surprised when you get an email or text from her, just to check in!
 As a former elementary school teacher, Amy loves to see her athletes master new skills, and build confidence each day.
 Teaching CFTC’s Foundations program to new CrossFitters was a great way to bring her experience in the classroom and passion for CrossFit together.

-When Amy is not at CFTC, you will find her spending time with her husband, Matt, and their boys, or traveling back to her beloved Scranton, PA to visit family.
+When Amy is not at CFTC, you will find her spending time with her boys or traveling back to her beloved Scranton, PA.
 You might even catch her driving through Sonic for an un-sweet tea.

 CrossFit Level 2